-BTS-3380 Practicing Theology [PT]: (3.0 credit hours) A theoretical course on practical theology focusing particularly on the correlation of theology and practice.
-It will include a study of such approaches as "action-reflection" and contextual theology.
-It will involve students in the practice of theological reflection through student-led seminars.
-Prerequisite: 30 credit hours of university-level studies, including 6 credit hours of Biblical and Theological Studies.

 BTS-3420 Liturgical Arts in Worship [PT]: (3.0 credit hours) This course will explore the use of litanies, drama, storytelling, music, Scripture, and other oral and visual arts in worship.
 Prerequisite: 30 credit hours of university-level studies, including 6 credit hours of Biblical and Theological Studies.

 BTS-3440 Christian Spiritual Formation [PT]: (3.0 credit hours) A course designed to help students deepen their spiritual formation in the context of their own Christian tradition.
 To this end students will conduct primary research into their own tradition of Christian spirituality in dialogue with other traditions.
 Participation in selected spiritual practices and a weekend retreat are expected.
 Prerequisite: 30 credit hours of university level studies, including BTS-2420, or permission of the instructor.